On the study and practice of early stage science.

 New methods of understanding mental structure.

-Our psychology program initially focused on developing techniques to assist introspection, improving methods for representing mental structures, and understanding how to use hypotheses about mental structure to produce improvements to well-being and effectiveness.
-We worked with more than 400 people to develop, test, and refine our models.
-Throughout our research, we developed a set of methods that we hope can serve as standard tools to help researchers in psychology investigate important questions pertaining to mental structure and content.
+Our psychology research program initially focused on developing techniques to assist introspection, improving methods for representing mental structures, and understanding how to use hypotheses about mental structure to produce improvements to well-being and effectiveness.
+We worked with more than 400 people to develop, test, and refine our methods.
+Throughout our research, we developed a set of techniques that we hope can serve as standard tools to help researchers in psychology investigate important questions pertaining to mental structure and content.

 Independent researchers studying topics in promising young fields.

-Exciting research in early stage fields often comes from individuals pursuing independent, idiosyncratic lines of research using special methods.
-The year-long Leverage Research Fellows program provides financial support and an intellectual community for independent researchers working on promising early stage research projects in the form of a Research Fellows program.
+Exciting research in early stage fields often comes from individuals pursuing independent lines of research.
+To support such research, we provide funding, infrastructure, and an intellectual community for independent researchers working on promising early stage research projects in the form of a Research Fellows program.

 While we are primarily interested in supporting research in early stage fields, there are no restrictions on the field of study for prospective Fellows.
-Our Fellows are currently studying topics in philosophy, education, religion, and more.
+Past Fellows have studied topics in philosophy, education, religion, and more.
 The number of Fellows at any one time depends on our available funding, the pool of qualified candidates, and other considerations.
 In some years, we will not support Research Fellows.
 Visit our hiring page to learn more about our fellowship program and apply to be a research fellow.